A 'good neighbour agreement' is a contract between a person (like a landowner or a developer) and a community body.

 - decides the agreement should end

-- fails to come to a decision within two months of getting the application
+- fails to come to a decision within 2 months of getting the application

 How to appeal